 - General – Widely used blocks such as icons, alerts, social icons, and star ratings.

 - Site – Blocks for your site like logos, site titles, navigation menus, etc.

 - Single – Single page blocks, including post titles, post excerpts, featured image, and author box.

 - WordPress – WordPress specific-blocks like recent posts, archives, tag clouds, and categories, etc.

-As you can see, Elementor offers a lot of choice, which is excellent if you’re making an entire website.
+As you can see, Elementor offers many choices, which is excellent if you’re making an entire website.
 But it’s overwhelming if all you need is a simple landing page.

 Like Elementor, WPBakery has tons of elements to choose from.
 You can filter them by clicking tabs along the top of the elements window, which includes:

 - Content elements – To add images, charts, icons, grids, and more.